 Harper Collins German Unabridged Dictionary, 7th Ed.
 [ISBN: 0061374903]

 ed.
 [ISBN: 1444120166]

-- By far the best online dictionaries are PONS, LEO, and dict.cc.
+- By far the best online dictionaries are PONS, dict.cc, and LEO.
 Links to them are in the navigation

 bar on the left.
 For ordinary language and basic technical terms, start with PONS, which is very helpful in choosing the right word.
 LEO has a bigger database of technical terms, and provides easier access to noun plurals and verb conjugations.
-Dict.cc has great "crowd-sourced" pronunciation samples and usage info, and lots of handy tools.
+Dict.cc is a good compromise between the two.
+It has great "crowd-sourced" pronunciation samples and is customizable in lots of cool ways.
 If in doubt, check your results by a Google search and/or by comparing German and English wikipedia entries.